 Or something close to that.
 I don’t know.
 I didn’t see the sign.
 He told me about it.
 I loved it!

 - Print each week’s chart and tape it someplace you’ll see it.

 - Move your chart once a day so it doesn’t become part of your landscape.

 - Visualize success by printing a picture of a job seeker meeting with an interviewer.
 Like a screenshot of you in a Zoom interview!
-Tape it up too.
+Tape that up too.

 - Program your calendar to ping you throughout the day to “take an action that will get me an interview.”

-- Join a job club that will hold you accountable to your goal (more here).
+- Join a job club that will hold you accountable for your goal (more here).

 Why Bother with Goals in Your Job Search?

 Because there’s good research that shows goal-setting increases job search success!